acoustic-content-samples/sample-wch-conversation-core/README.md

 If you fork this repository and want to do end2end tests make sure to run the ```npm run manageCreds``` command.
 This will setup a local pair of credentials encrypted with your RSA key.
 If you don't have a RSA key yet follow [these instructions from Github.][generatesshurl]

-# Get started
+## Get started

 Using this module is pretty easy.
 The only thing you have to do is put your credentials in place.
 If you want to run it locally either write your own credentials plugin to fetch your credentials from wherever they are.
-Or execute the npm command `npm run setupCredentials` to use the default credentials management.
+Or execute the npm command `npm run manageServices` to use the default credentials management.

 Using the module is as easy as this:
 ```javascript